The Essential Guide to Roth IRA Overcontribution: Preventing, Fixing, and Optimizing

 • There will be no penalties if the investor simply withdraws their excess contribution, in addition to any income it has earned in the interim, by the tax return due date.

-• Avoiding overcontributing is typically a matter of keeping track of all IRA contributions made throughout the year and understanding rules about limits.
+• Avoiding overcontributing is typically a matter of keeping track of all IRA contributions made throughout the year and understanding rules about income limits.

 The good news is that there are ways to avoid and fix an overcontribution; along with other actions one can take after maxing out their Roth IRA.
 With that said, here is the essential guide to Roth IRA overcontribution: preventing, fixing, and optimizing.